ybo-source/synapse-net-challenge/scripts/cooper/README.md

 $ python -i /path/to/input_folder -s /path/to/vesicles -o /path/to/imod_export --min_radius 10
 ```
 The parameters have a similar meaning to the other scripts (`-i`: folder with mrc files, `-s`: folder with vesicle segmentation results, `-o`: folder for saving the imod export results); `--min_radius` controls the minimal vesicle radius in nanometer.
+In order to run this command, you need to install IMOD on the workstation.
 Note: export to imod is not yet implemented for other structures than vesicles.